rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

 [org-mode](http://orgmode.org/) document.
 This approach has one significant advantage for me: an org-mode document is a text document, so it can be easily put under the version control.
-And the version control allows me to synchronize information between devices and keeps the history of changes I've made.
+And the version control enables me to synchronize information between devices and keeps the history of changes I've made.

 First of all, I need to export my current bookmarks from Firefox to an org-mode document.
 Firefox allows us to export its bookmarks to a JSON